 You can read more about being a pallbearer in our blog: How to carry a coffin.

 A Eulogy is a speech in which is dedicated to the deceased.
 Typically, a eulogy offers praise of a person and is written in tribute of their life and their achievements.
+Whereas the Obituary is a written biography of the deceased in which can be published in newspapers etc to announce the passing and pay tribute to the deceased.

 The Eulogy is typically given by a close relative, friend, or the service leader.
 Choosing the person to write the eulogy can be difficult, as although this is a positive speech, it can be incredibly emotional to carry out.
 It is important to speak with those you are considering to write and read the Eulogy during the service.
 It is something you should not be offended, if the politely decline the offer to bestow this take upon them.
 It can be overwhelming, and it takes a lot of strength to perform this during the service.